cities in south america

 World, take note: Medellin’s transformation from a dangerous metropolis to a thriving, bustling city, digital nomad destination, and South American travel hub is complete.
 The change you’ll see in Medellin is remarkable, and this favorite Colombian city is well worth a visit.

-Don’t get sucked into the tourist trap things to do in Medellin that only highlight the city’s dark past (ahem, Pablo Escobar tours).
-Visit the parks, local markets like the Placita de Flores, cheer at a crazy fútbol (soccer) game, and take in the views by riding the cable cars and ending the day with a sunset drink at a rooftop bar.
+Don’t get sucked into the tourist trap-style things to do in Medellin that only highlight the city’s dark past (ahem, Pablo Escobar tours).
+Visit the parks, explore local markets like the Placita de Flores, cheer at a crazy fútbol (soccer) game, and take in the views by riding the cable cars and ending the day with a sunset drink at a rooftop bar.

 While you could easily stay put in Medellin for weeks or months without getting bored, there’s plenty to do outside the city as well.
 Here you’re at the heart of coffee country – some of the world’s best! – so take advantage by visiting a coffee farm.